dart-lang/language/working/macros/feature-specification.md

 more of the macro interfaces, then the annotation is treated as an application of the `myCoolMacro` macro to the class MyClass.

+Macro applications can also be passed arguments, either in the form of [Code][] expressions or certain types of literal values.
+See [Macro Arguments](#Macro-arguments) for more information on how these arguments are handled when executing macros.

-### Arguments
+### Code Arguments

-Macro applications can also be passed arguments.
-For example:
+Consider this example macro application:

 ```dart
 int get a => 1;